SylviaOne/Repo-hub/README.md

-## Hear about the new restaurant called Karma?
-There’s no menu: You get what you deserve.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.